 Will it support face recognition?

-In February it was revealed that Apple had acquired a company that specialises in facial recognition.
-While rumours suggest that this tech could be used to unlock a future iPhone (read about the iPhone 8 here: iPhone 8 rumours)
+In February 2017 it was revealed that Apple had acquired a company that specialises in facial recognition.
+While rumours suggest that this tech could be used to unlock a future iPhone, some suggest that the technology could also come to the Apple TV.

 A future Apple TV could also include face recognition technology so that once your Apple TV ‘sees’ you it could automatically pull up your specific preferences for music, TV, and should HomeKit be integrated into the Apple TV, your IOT devices such as heating and lighting.